Evaluating the Practical Effectiveness of LLM-Driven Index Tuning on Microsoft SQL Server: Abstract

 \section{Abstract}

-Index tuning is critical for the performance of modern database systems.
-Industrial index tuners, such as the Database Tuning Advisor (DTA) developed for Microsoft SQL Server, rely on the ``what-if'' API provided by the query optimizer to estimate the cost of a query given an index configuration, which can lead to suboptimal recommendations when the cost estimates are inaccurate.
-Large language model (LLM) offers a new approach to index tuning, using knowledge learned from web-scale training datasets.
-However, the effectiveness of LLM-driven index tuning, especially beyond what is already achieved by commercial index tuners, remains unclear.
+Indexes are crucial for database performance.
+Index tuning, i.e., selecting appropriate indexes for a database workload, is an important problem.
+The state-of-the-art index tuning tools in the industry, e.g., Database Tuning Advisor (DTA) developed for Microsoft SQL Server, rely on a ``what-if'' API, which can estimate the cost of a query for a given index configuration.
+They take as input a SQL workload and constraints such as a storage bound, and search over the large space of index configurations to find one with low optimizer-estimated cost for the input workload.
+Large language models (LLMs) offer a different approach to index tuning, using knowledge they have learned from publicly available training data.
+However, the effectiveness of LLM-driven index tuning in comparison to today's index advisors, particularly on enterprise workloads, remains unclear.

-In this paper, we study the practical effectiveness of LLM-driven index tuning using both industrial benchmarks and real-world enterprise customer workloads, and compare it with DTA.
-Our results show that although DTA is generally more reliable, with a few invocations LLM can identify configurations that significantly outperform those found by DTA in execution time in a considerable number of cases, highlighting its potential as a complementary technique.
-We also observe that LLM’s reasoning captures human-intuitive insights that can be distilled to potentially improve DTA.
-However, adopting LLM-driven index tuning in production remains challenging due to its substantial performance variance, limited and often negative impact when directly integrated into DTA, and the high cost of performance validation.
-This work provides motivation, lessons, and practical insights that will inspire future work on LLM-driven index tuning both in academia and industry.
+In this paper, we study the practical effectiveness of LLM-driven index tuning on Microsoft SQL Server using both industrial benchmarks and real-world enterprise customer workloads, and compare it with DTA.
+Our results show that while LLMs in several cases identify configurations that significantly outperform those found by DTA in terms of execution time, they suffer from high variance in index recommendation quality.
+Furthermore, index recommendations from the LLM are often substantially worse than DTA in terms of optimizer-estimated cost, making it challenging to extend cost-based index advisors such as DTA to leverage LLMs for index tuning.
+We point to some areas of future work that may be important for robustly leveraging LLMs for index tuning.

 \begingroup \textbf{PVLDB Reference Format:}\\ \vldbauthors. \vldbtitle.
 PVLDB, \vldbvolume(\vldbissue): \vldbpages, \vldbyear.\\ \href{https://doi.org/\vldbdoi}{doi:\vldbdoi} \endgroup \begingroup \thefootnote{}\footnote{ This work is licensed under the Creative Commons BY-NC-ND 4.0 International License.
 Visit \url{https://creativecommons.org/licenses/by-nc-nd/4.0/} to view a copy of this license.
 For any use beyond those covered by this license, obtain permission by emailing \href{mailto:info@vldb.org}{info@vldb.org}.
 Copyright is held by the owner/author(s).
 Publication rights licensed to the VLDB Endowment. \\ Proceedings of the VLDB Endowment, Vol. \vldbvolume, No. \vldbissue\ ISSN 2150-8097. \\ \href{https://doi.org/\vldbdoi}{doi:\vldbdoi} \\ } \endgroup